albioninnovate/sensors_telescope/rpi/README_server.md

 ```

-pllece the follow text at the bottom of tht file
+Place the following text at the bottom of the file

 ```
 @reboot sleep 30;/usr/bin/python3 /home/pi/code/sensors_triscope/rpi/server.py